rm3l/pureconfig/README.md

 Yup, ```config.get("server.data")``` will return "thefile.txt"

 # Accessing environment variables
-The parser *must* replace environment variables.
+The parser *must* support replacing environment variables.
 It's easy to implement, and very useful.
+It must be possible to turn this feature off.

 ```
-# The $VARNAME syntax is used on all platforms.
 app.logfile = $HOME/.logs/myapp.log
 ```

+The $NAME and ${NAME} syntax is supported on all platforms.

 # List of things/arrays